+Maria Zannes

-Maria Zannes President and Chief Executive Officer
+President and Chief Executive Officer

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 4, 2025
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JULY 25, 2025

-Notice is hereby given that bioAffinity Technologies, Inc. (the "Company" or "bioAffinity Technologies") will host its annual meeting of stockholders (the "Annual Meeting") on Friday, June 6, 2025, at 8:00 a.m.
+Notice is hereby given that bioAffinity Technologies, Inc. (the "Company" or "bioAffinity Technologies") will host its annual meeting of stockholders (the "Annual Meeting") on Friday, July 25, 2025, at 8:00 a.m.
 Central Time.
 The Annual Meeting will be held in person at the Company's principal office at 3300 Nacogdoches Road, Suite 216, San Antonio, Texas 78217.
 The Annual Meeting is being held for the following purposes:

-- (1) To elect the seven director nominees listed in the accompanying proxy statement to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - (2) To ratify the appointment of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025; - (3) to approve an amendment to the Company's Certificate of Incorporation, as amended, in substantially the form attached to the accompanying proxy statement as Appendix A, at the discretion of our Board of Directors (the "Board"), to effect a reverse stock split with respect to the Company's issued and outstanding shares of common stock, par value \$0.007 per share ("Common Stock"), including stock held by the Company as treasury shares, at a ratio of 1-for-2 to 1-for-25 (the "Range"), with the ratio within such Range to be determined at the discretion of the Board and included in a public announcement, subject to the authority of the Board of Directors to abandon such amendment (the "Reverse Stock Split Proposal"); - (4) To approve, pursuant to Nasdaq listing rules, the issuance of up to an aggregate of 2,926,166 shares of our Common Stock upon the exercise of our Common Stock purchase warrants issued in connection with our private placement offering that closed on February 26, 2025, that may be equal to or exceed 20% of our Common Stock outstanding before such offering (the "Warrant Exercise Proposal"): - (5) To approve a proposal to adjourn the Annual Meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Reverse Stock Split Proposal or the Warrant Exercise Proposal (the "Adjournment Proposal"); and - (6) To transact such other business as may lawfully come before the meeting or any adjournment thereof.
+- To elect the seven director nominees listed in the accompanying proxy statement to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - (2) To ratify the appointment of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025; - (3) To approve an amendment to the Company's Certificate of Incorporation, as amended, in substantially the form attached to the accompanying proxy statement as Appendix A, at the discretion of our Board of Directors (the 'Board'), to effect a reverse stock split with respect to the Company's issued and outstanding shares of common stock, par value \$0.007 per share ("Common Stock"), as well as stock held by the Company as treasury shares, at a ratio of 1-for-2 to 1-for-100 (the "Range"), with the ratio within such Range to be determined at the discretion of the Board and included in a public announcement, subject to the authority of the Board to abandon such amendment (the "Reverse Stock Split Proposal"); - (4) To approve, pursuant to Nasdaq listing rules, the issuance of up to an aggregate of 2,926,166 shares of our Common Stock upon the exercise of our Common Stock purchase warrants issued in connection with our private placement offering that closed on February 26, 2025, that may be equal to or exceed 20% of our Common Stock outstanding before such offering (the "Warrant Exercise Proposal"); - (5) To approve an amendment to the Company's Certificate of Incorporation, as amended, in substantially the form attached to the accompanying proxy statement as Appendix B, at the discretion of the Board, to increase the authorized number of shares of the Company's Common Stock, from 100,000,000 to 350,000,000 (the "Authorized Increase Proposal"); - (6) To approve an anti-dilution provision of the Common Stock purchase warrants issued in connection with our public offering that closed on May 7, 2025 (the "May 2025 Warrants"), and the reduction in exercise price of the May 2025 Warrants (subject to a floor price of \$0.10 per share) and corresponding increase in the number of shares issuable upon exercise thereof of up to an aggregate maximum of 49,907,811 shares of our Common Stock, resulting from the triggering of such anti-dilution provision (the "Anti-Dilution Adjustment Proposal"); - (7) To approve a proposal to adjourn the Annual Meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Reverse Stock Split Proposal, the Warrant Exercise Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal (the "Adjournment Proposal"); and - (8) To transact such other business as may lawfully come before the meeting or any adjournment thereof.